shekoufehrahimi/module-content/software-engineering/week-03/seminar/Seminar3-Update.md

 Example:

-(For my case study - coffee shop rating site)
+(For case study - coffee shop rating site)

 1. How can we help people find good coffee shops in a particular town?
 2. How can we enable keen coffee drinkers to rate coffee shops?